 The evaluation will continue to collect data from RPR participants as they receive their reports and 12-months after they receive their reports.
-Additional completions will facilitate further analysis.
+Additional completions will facilitate further comparisons between doctors completing their first and second reviews.

 1. Background to Regular Practice Review